StorkST/RussianVerbsReferenceGuide/README.md

 xelatex "\def\csvfilename{build/cefr/advanced-abc_order.csv} \input{a4-3columns.tex}"

 TODO:
-  * remove space after comma if enough to keep it on one line (<16 or 17 chars)
+  * remove space after comma if enough to keep it on one line (<16 or 17 chars)?